 A master’s degree in child development instills an advanced level of knowledge regarding the physical, mental, social, and emotional development of children, as well as ways to apply it within education and human services settings.

 It’s an incredibly versatile degree, with graduates working in jobs varying from child life specialist to child yoga teacher.
-Those with a bachelor’s degree in child development are eligible for entry-level positions (like teacher’s assistant), but a master’s degree in child development can pave the way to many more opportunities in a variety of realms, such as:
+Those with a bachelor’s degree in child development are eligible for entry-level positions (like teacher’s assistant), but a master’s degree in child development can pave the way to many more opportunities in a variety of realms.

 A child development master’s degree can prepare you to work in teaching administration in public, private, franchised, and corporate day care centers, preschools, extended school programs, and more.
 It can also open doors in early childhood education and special education, teaching, and curriculum development.